socfortress/LINUX-BROWSER-HISTORY-COLLECTION-COPILOT-ACTION/README.md

-## Collect-Browser-Artifacts
+## Browser-history-and-acrtifacts-collection.sh

 This script collects browser artifacts such as history, bookmarks, downloads, and cookies from Chrome/Chromium, Edge, and Firefox profiles for all users, providing a JSON-formatted output for integration with security tools like OSSEC/Wazuh.

 ### Overview

-The `Collect-Browser-Artifacts` script scans user browser profiles for Chrome/Chromium, Edge, and Firefox, extracting relevant artifacts using SQLite queries and direct file reads.
+The `Browser-history-and-acrtifacts-collection.sh` script scans user browser profiles for Chrome/Chromium, Edge, and Firefox, extracting relevant artifacts using SQLite queries and direct file reads.
 Output is formatted as JSON for active response workflows.

 ### Script Details